1.2 Verification, Validation, and Debugging

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

-Verification and Validation
+Verification Versus Validation

-For example, a requirement may say a password reset email must be sent within five seconds.
-A test that measures delivery time against that requirement supports verification.
-A usability session showing that users cannot understand the reset flow supports validation, because the issue is fit for use, not only compliance with a written rule.
+A feature can pass verification and still fail validation.
+Imagine a requirement that states a password-reset email must be sent within five seconds.
+A test measuring delivery time against that requirement supports verification.
+But a usability session showing that real users cannot understand the reset flow supports validation, because the problem is fitness for use, not compliance with a written rule.
+The requirement itself was correctly implemented yet failed to capture what users actually need.

-ConceptCore questionExample evidence
+ConceptCore questionTypical evidence

 VerificationDid we meet the specification?Requirement review, design review, test against acceptance criteria